USAxioms/Axioms-Underwriting-Constitution/README.md

 # Axioms Underwriting Constitution

-A deterministic, transparent, auditable underwriting standard that replaces opaque, model-driven underwriting with constitutional execution and machine-verifiable fairness.
+A deterministic, transparent, and auditable underwriting standard designed to replace opaque, model-driven underwriting systems across all financial and operational domains.

-## Core Principles
+## Purpose
-- Deterministic execution
+To establish a constitutional framework that ensures underwriting decisions are:
-- Constitutional fairness
+- Fair
-- Immutable auditability
+- Deterministic
-- Cross-domain consistency
+- Transparent
-- Regulatory alignment
+- Regulator-aligned
-- Bias elimination
+- Machine-verifiable
-- Fault-bounded behavior
+- Immutable and auditable

-## Components
+## Core Components
 - Eligibility Ruleset
 - Risk Ruleset
 - Exposure Ruleset